Highpoint2000/webserver-scanner/README.md

 - For ESP32 receivers (e.g. TEF6686) the plugin can uses the newly integrated firmware scan and search function.
 However, the prerequisite is the installation of the latest PE5PVB firmware version.
   You can switch the plugin's scan mode using a switch (true/false) in the header of scanner_server.js
 - In the header of scanner_server.js, an automatic background scan can be activated when no user is connected, or an automatic start when the web server starts
-- Auto scanner preferences can be configured in the scanner_server.js header
+- Auto scanner and logging preferences can be configured in the scanner_server.js header
 - After activating/deactivating the plugin or making changes to the scanner server.js script, the server must be restarted!!!

 ## Known bugs: